sbb-design-systems/lyne-components/src/components/sbb-optgroup/readme.md

 The `sbb-optgroup` is a component used to group more `sbb-option` within a `sbb-autocomplete` or a `sbb-select` component.

-It is possible to provide options via an unnamed slot.
-The component has a `label` property as name of the group; if the `disabled` property is set to `true`, all the `sbb-option` in the group are disabled.
 A `sbb-divider` is displayed at the bottom of the component.

-## Usage

-Default:
+### Slot

+It is possible to provide a set of `sbb-option` via an unnamed slot; the component has also a `label` property as name of the group.

 ```html
 <sbb-optgroup label="Group">